The Red Rooster: Frozen Vodka Cocktail Recipe

 This easy make-ahead frozen vodka cocktail recipe has become something of a family Christmas tradition for us.
-It’s just so easy and delicious.
+The Red Rooster cocktail is just so easy and delicious.

 At the risk of telling it like it is, Emeril Lagasse’s TV persona is an introvert’s worst nightmare.
 So even though he is obviously extremely talented and I’m sure very nice, I’ve never really paid all that much attention to what he’s up to.
 BAM!
 (I’m over here, hiding under the bed.)

 Drinking a cocktail under the bed isn’t totally out of the question, but it’s not my first choice, either.
 Given all that, an Emeril cocktail is not exactly the most obvious choice to have become one our family’s sometime Christmas traditions.
 And yet.
 It has.

 The Red Rooster is not a sophisticated cocktail.

 The Red Rooster is not a sophisticated cocktail.
 It’s basically that punch from college that tasted so good you got way drunker way faster than you expected.

 But it’s frozen like a slushie, which is totally brilliant and somehow both slightly more and quite a bit less sophisticated than the original punch.